About

 Isabel Sorrells (b.
 2001) is a Connecticut-based artist working across oil painting and printmaking to investigate survival as an ongoing process of transformation.

-Isabel’s printmaking practice engages with similar themes, exploring violence, identity, and transformation through layered archival photographs, often incorporating dimensional processes and impressions of objects associated with formative memories in an effort to investigate how memories are stored within images, objects, and the body.
+Isabel’s printmaking practice engages with similar themes, exploring violence, identity, and transformation through layered archival photographs, often incorporating dimensional processes and impressions of objects associated with formative experiences in an effort to investigate how memory is stored within images, objects, and the body.

-Isabel received her BA in Art with Honors from Lafayette College in 2023.
-In 2024, she completed the Canopy Program through NYC Crit Club in a cohort led by NYC-based painter Jennifer Coates and is a current member of a Canopy 2.0 cohort co-led by Matt Phillips and program founder Catherine Haggarty.
+Isabel received her BA in Art with Honors from Lafayette College in 2023 and is currently pursuing her MFA in Painting and Drawing at the School of the Arts Institute of Chicago.
+In 2024, she participated in NYC Crit Club's Canopy Program in a 10-person cohort led by NYC-based painter Jennifer Coates, followed by Canopy 2.0 through May 2026 in a cohort co-led by Matt Phillips and program founder Catherine Haggarty.
 Group exhibitions include Personal Effects at the Canopy Gallery in Chelsea, NYC (January 2025), Say it Loud! at Brookfield Craft Center in Brookfield, CT (August 2025), Remnants and Relics at Anonymous Society Gallery in Redding, CT (November 2025), FLASH at Anonymous Society Gallery in Redding, CT (December 2025), and Point Blanc x The Inner Circle NYC in Tribeca, NYC (January 2026.)